lcmrl/OLD-PickPixel/README.md

 # PickPixel
-Mark targets or natural points on images.
+Mark targets or natural points on images for photogrammetric applications.